mrieppel/FitchFX/README.md

 * `script/rules_ql.js`: code implementing rules of quantificational logic.

-* `script/rules_siti_pl.js`: code implementing sequent/theorem introduction (SI/TI) rules.
+* `script/rules_siti_pl.js`: code implementing derived rules.

 * `samples/`: contains some sample proofs that can be imported into the program.
-The program will export proofs in LaTex markup that compiles using Johan Klüwer's fitch.sty (also included).
+The program will export proofs in LaTeX markup that compiles using Johan Klüwer's fitch.sty (also included).

 * `script/ui.js`: code for the user interface, i.e. to dynamically change which menu item ("Construct Proof", "Export", and "Reference") is active.